ligato/vpp-base/README.md

 ## Images

+The vpp-base images are [built continuously][dockercloud-builds] and published on DockerHub to [ligato/vpp-base][dockerhub].

 ### Available Versions

-The vpp-base images are [built continuously][dockercloud-builds] and published on DockerHub to [ligato/vpp-base][dockerhub].

-Beside the `vpp-base:latest` image built from master, there are images with stable VPP version.
-These images are tagged with the respective VPP version they contain: `ligato/vpp-base:YYMM`.
+In addition to the latest image built from master, there are other images.
+For example images containing stable VPP version are tagged with a release they provide: `ligato/vpp-base:YYMM`.

-Following images are currently published and available on DockerHub:
+Here's list of currently published images available:

 | Image | Details | VPP source |
 |---|---|---|